the-ahmad-dev/sample-next-fast-api/frontend/DESIGN_SYSTEM.md

 ### Dark/Light Mode Theming

-**Sample AI supports both light and dark modes** using `next-themes` and CSS variables.
+**Sample App supports both light and dark modes** using `next-themes` and CSS variables.
 All colors automatically adapt to the selected theme.

 #### Theme Provider Setup